-Lutheran High School South recognizes and accepts the different gifts and abilities given of all students.
-The Resource Center affirms special needs students and endeavors to provide them with a Christ-centered educational program which meets their individual needs.
+Lutheran South recognizes and accepts the different gifts and abilities given to all students.
+The Spartan Center affirms special needs students and endeavors to provide them with a Christ-centered educational program that meets their individual needs.
 Not all students achieve at the same rate.
 Not all students learn in the same way.
-A knowledgeable awareness and a practical sensitivity to these needs demand the implementation of programs which will enable special needs students to make the best use of their various gifts.
+A knowledgeable awareness and a practical sensitivity to these needs demand the implementation of programs that will enable special needs students to make the best use of their various gifts.

-Lutheran South's Resource Center consultants provide various adaptations and modifications to the high school curriculum, test-taking strategies, and tutorial assistance to provide students with a strong, individual support system.
+Lutheran South's Spartan Center consultants provide various adaptations and modifications to the high school curriculum, test-taking strategies, and tutorial assistance to provide students with a strong, individual support system.

-We are committed to a program that encourages teacher sand Resource Center consultants to work together for the benefit of all students.
-We encourage students to learn with their peers, while receiving extra support to meet their needs.
-Uniting the benefits of general education and special education, the Resource Center strives to provide all students an equal-education opportunity.
+We are committed to a program that encourages teachers and Spartan Center consultants to work together for the benefit of all students.
+We encourage students to learn with their peers while receiving extra support to meet their needs.
+Uniting the benefits of general education and special education, the Spartan Center strives to provide all students an equal-education opportunity.
 We prepare students for further education or employment to help them be successful after high school.

 Lutheran South accepts approximately 10% of each class into the Resource Center program at no additional cost.
 A waiting list is often established.
 Please submit your materials as early as possible.